Blockdaemon/bpm-polkadot/README.md

 # How to build it

+go1.12+ is required to build.

-Run make which will automatically create versioned binaries for Linux and OSX Usage
+Run `make` which will automatically create versioned binaries for Linux and OSX Usage.

 Once built, the plugin can be used directly by calling `./bin/skeleton-<version>-<os>-amd64` or, once the plugin repository is implemented it can be uploaded to the repository and used with bpm.

 # How to run it

+Requirments to run:

+1. Ubuntu 18.04
+2. Docker-CE 19.03
+or
+1. macOS recent version
+2. Docker for Mac

 To use the plugin directly: